Frequently Asked Questions About Reflexology

 Reflexology is a method of manual techniques such as thumb and finger-walking, hook and backup, and rotating-on-a-point applied to specific reflex areas involving reflex maps resembling the human body found predominantly on the feet, hands, ears and face.
 The techniques applied stimulate the complex neural pathways linking body systems and supporting the body’s efforts to function optimally.

--Is Reflexology a form of massage?
+Is Reflexology a form of massage?

 No, conventionally people use the term massage very loosely to include other touch therapies that have nothing to do with standard massage techniques.
 Reflexology has its own history, theories, vocabulary, research, education, techniques, and national certification separate from any other manual therapy.
 It is non-invasive and requires only the removal of shoes and socks.

--Is there any scientific basis to Reflexology?
+Is there any scientific basis to Reflexology?

 In the 1890’s knighted research scientist, Dr. Henry Head, proved the neurological relationship that exists between the skin and the internal organs.
 Nobel prize winner, Sir Charles Sherrington proved the whole nervous system and the body adjusts to a stimulus when it is applied to any part of the body.
 In Germany Dr. Alfons Cornelius observed pressure to certain spots triggered muscle contractions, changes in blood pressure, variation in warmth and moisture in the body as well as directly affecting the mental state of his patients.
 Reflexology is built on these concepts.